bg-write/react-hooks-intro-guide-with-pokemon/README.md

 Make sure Axios is installed (npm install axios).

+## To Render On Your browser

+In your terminal: npm start

 ## Credits

 Thank you, Queen Nnakwue at [Egghead](https://egghead.io/blog/use-react-s-usestate-and-useeffect-hooks), the [PokeAPI](https://pokeapi.co/), [A Goodman](https://www.kindacode.com/article/how-to-fetch-data-with-axios-and-hooks-in-react/), and [JSONPlaceholder](https://jsonplaceholder.typicode.com/).